worldpeaceenginelabs/DAuth/README.md

 ```

 4. If the user logs out, the session gets destroyed, but not the created documents (profile, posts, messages)(own storage&sync-logic neccessary)
-5. If the user returns, with the right combination of name and passphrase, he generates the exact same QR Code or hash.
+5. If the user returns, with the right combination of name and passphrase, he generates the exact same QR Code(hash).
 This gives him access to his created documents again.

 # Advantages